TarekAS/bfs-pim-research/README.md

   $ ./bin/cpu <datafile>  # bench CPU-only version.
   $ make clean
 ```
-Where `datafile` is a COO-formated graph datafile, such as the first line contains the number of nodes and edges, and the subsequent lines contain the row/col index pairs separated by a space.
+Where `datafile` is a COO-formated graph datafile, such as the first line contains the number of nodes and edges, and the subsequent lines contain the row/col index pairs separated by a space and sorted in increasing order by the row index.

 For example:
 ```